 The National Capitol Adult Equestrian League (NCAEL) provides an opportunity for adult riders to be a viable part of a team, promote the art of equitation, foster competition and camaraderie, as well as encourage social functions centered around equestrian activities.
 Good sportsmanship and no stress competition atmosphere will be emphasized.

-At this time, parents/spectators are not permitted up at the barn or riding arenas, unless their rider meets ANY of the criteria below:
+At this time, parents/spectators are not permitted up at the grooming barn, unless their rider meets ANY of the criteria below:

-If a rider meets any of those criteria, ONE parent/spectator may accompany them to the barn and may watch their lesson from the PCU (viewing room).
-Spectators must check in with the instructor to be granted access to the PCU.
+If a rider meets any of those criteria, ONE parent/spectator may accompany them to the barn.

 At this time, parents/spectators are permitted to watch lessons from outside the arenas and/or from the PCUs.